NUS Summer Research in Science

 Participating students can also apply for a Research Grant worth $3000.

-Participants of the Summer UROPS will be put up at Prince George's Park Residences (PGPR) during the 12 weeks of research.
+Participants of the Summer UROPS will be put up at Prince George's Park Residences (PGPR) during the 12 weeks of research in non-air-conditioned single rooms.
 Students cannot move into PGPR earlier than one day before the first day of NUS Special Term Part I. Arrangements of room will only be confirmed in early May.

 This research program is open to regular, full-time students in the Faculties of Science, Health Science or Kineseology at the University of Calgary, who will have completed at least 2 full years at the post-secondary level by the time of placement.
 Students must have a minimum GPA of 3.0 (B) over their past 10 courses at the time of application.